sek/ScoreDisplay/README.md

 ## Thoughts of what TODO next:

-x Switch to Kotlin
-x Have controller set values in firebase db x Add a way to "pair" controller to scoreboards x fix back from scanner activity

 * make the scoreboard linking persistent
-* support both left and right
+* support both left and right displays

 * Allow using both controller as well as local adjustment of score